 No one likes a persistent cough, or the itchiness and pain that often come with a cough.
 So what causes a cough?
 It can be any number of things, really.
 Colds, the flu, bronchitis, smoking, allergies, dry air, acid reflux, emphysema, asthma: these are all possible causes of a cough or chronic coughs, and that’s just a short list.
 The treatment of a cough really does depend on why you’re coughing.
 So, in the hopes of helping your cure a cough, I’ve narrowed down the cough treatment suggestions to five possible avenues of action.
 Behold the five most common causes of coughing and the treatment required:

-Types of Coughs and Cough Treatments
+Types of Coughs and Best Cough Treatments

 Acid reflux can cause some people to cough, so it’s a good idea to get this treated as soon as possible.
 Acid reflux can irritate your throat and your sinuses, so when you sleep at night it’s a good idea to keep your head and chest elevated slightly, and to cease eating spicey foods and drinking.
 Treating heartburn with a proton pump inhibitor like Prilosec (OTC) might help you protect your mucous membranes and stop that cough.